-Oedipus Rex, written by the great dramatist Sophocles circa 496-406 BC, is the Greek tragedy that Aristotle considered the best.
-This beat sheet looks at how the classic play’s plot actually fits into Blake Harmon’s Story Circle plot structure, bringing us from the familiar through discovery, and back to where we began – changing everything we think we know in the process.
+Oedipus Rex, written by the great dramatist Sophocles circa 496-406 BC, is the Greek tragedy which Aristotle considered the best.
+This beat sheet looks at how the classic play’s plot fits Blake Harmon’s Story Circle plot structure, bringing us from the familiar through discovery and back to where we began—changing everything we thought we knew in the process.

 Oedipus Rex Beat Sheet: A Plot Guide for Writers

 Table of Contents

 The protagonist, Oedipus, is the revered king of the ancient Greek city of Thebes.
 He left his birthplace and came to Thebes to escape a prophecy that he would kill his father, Polybus, and marry his mother.
 He ascended the throne after answering a riddle posed by the Sphinx that would destroy anyone who could not answer it.

 Oedipus rules Thebes alongside his wife, Jocasta – widow of Laius – and her brother, Creon, who is happy to share in the power without the title of king.

 A mysterious plague has settled over the city of Thebes, causing death and famine.
 Oedipus sends Creon to the oracle to learn what can be done.
 Creon returns to share the news that the plague will be lifted only after the murderer of Laius is discovered and driven from the land.
 The oracle claims that the murderer is still living in Thebes.